 Sometimes, the sump pump alarm may go off simply because the pump is working hard to drain the water during high-peak usage (if it’s raining, for example).
 Otherwise, you may want to call a plumber to the scene to make sure that the pump can keep up with demand, and avoid a flooded basement.

 Your sump pump plays a vital role in the health of your home.
 Be ready to act when the water alarm sounds.
 Walkthrough these troubleshooting steps, and if the scenario warrants it, contact a pro for help.
-The Atlanta plumbing experts at Casteel Heating, Cooling, Plumbing, and Electrical are happy to help with sump pump alarm systems, diagnoses, maintenance, and repair, or any other home plumbing problem.
+Our team of licensed technicians offer exceptional sump pump maintenance and installation services for homes in your area.
+In addition, our staff provides other types of emergency plumbing services such as drain cleaning, water heater repair, water filtration system installation, and water line replacement.
+The plumbing experts at Casteel are happy to help with sump pump alarm systems, diagnoses, maintenance, and repair, or any other home plumbing problem.